Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 The three governance questions every business should answer now

-Before the Council’s first major publication, every Singapore business with AI in production should be able to answer three questions clearly.
+Before the Council’s first major regulatory publication, every Singapore business with AI in production should be able to answer three questions clearly.

 What AI systems are you running and how have you classified their risk?
 This is the baseline.
 If you do not have an inventory of your AI deployments with a documented risk classification for each, you are not in a position to respond to governance requirements, because you do not know what you have.